 - (a) Remuneration: - i.
-Anthony Kain \$200,000 per annum plus statutory superannuation (currently 9.5%, 10% from 1 July 2021); and - ii.
-Christopher Kain \$265,000 per annum plus statutory superannuation (currently 9.5%, 10% from 1 July 2021). - (b) Annual review: performance reviewed on an annual basis with the possibility of a performance and CPI based remuneration adjustments. - (c) Termination: either party may give the other 12 months' notice, in which the case the Company may make a payment in lieu of notice.
+Anthony Kain \$200,000 per annum plus statutory superannuation (currently 9.5%); and - ii.
+Christopher Kain \$265,000 per annum plus statutory superannuation (currently 9.5%). - (b) Annual review: performance reviewed on an annual basis with the possibility of a performance and CPI based remuneration adjustments. - (c) Termination: either party may give the other 12 months' notice, in which the case the Company may make a payment in lieu of notice.
 In the event of misconduct, the Company may terminate employment without notice. - (d) Standard employment terms and conditions.